The town lies 50 miles north of Dundee and just 15 miles south of Aberdeen.

 Stonehaven is well served by train and bus.
 A bus service runs almost every hour to and from Aberdeen, though less frequent on a Sunday.
 The main departure and drop-off point is Barclay Street, a stone’s throw from the Market Square in the centre of the town.
 For an up to date timetable please click here.

 Trains also run almost every 30 minutes to Stonehaven.
-Services from Aberdeen, Edinburgh and Glasgow stop at Stonehaven.
+Many services from Aberdeen, Edinburgh and Glasgow stop at Stonehaven.
 The train station is around 15 minutes walk from the Market Square and is signposted.
 For train times please refer to the Scotrail website.